Until the Victim Becomes our Own: Critical reception

 The book was selected in the Top 10 of the Turin International Book Fair by the Italian daily Il Giornale.
 According to the newspaper, Lyacos immerses the reader in his "total literature".
 In a note entitled "That hell in which Western society locks us in" the book is mentioned as "particularly suited to the climate of violence that we have been experiencing with special intensity in the past years.
 In such context, the only way out for the victim consists in relying on the thaumaturgical power of a superior system".
 Vanni Santoni in the Lettura of Corriere della Sera refers to Lyacos as one of "the possible future Nobel Prize winners (or at least as the only living Greek eligible)" and considers the work in its entirety with its the games of references, the insistence on certain themes and images as entirely programmatic".
 Filippomaria Pontani in Il Sole 24 Ore claims that the author "aims to investigate the biological origins of evil in society, with particular reference to exclusion and marginalisation, from the perspective of animal dynamics" and compares Lyacos' approach to the cinema of Stanley Kubrick and Yorgos Lanthimos.
 Alessandro Mantovani in Il Foglio writes: "Lyacos' writing is dense, evocative and fragmentary, alternating lysergic monologues with sharp dialogues, restoring the complexity of a world in which suffering is both an origin and a destiny.
 A versatile and profound work capable of speaking to our present with a rare force".
 According to Alberto Fraccacreta in his review in Avvenire, "the profound social criticism of Lyacos is not exhausted in the progressive transformations of violence, but aims at a future liberation that resolves itself in the escape towards a more humane world".
 The book has also been hailed as "one of the most radical works of contemporary European literature, a writing that moves between biblical exegesis and post-human aesthetics, between Artaud and Genet, between Blanchot and Pasolini."

 Publication history

-The full book version, translated by Viviana Sebastio, was published in Italy by Il Saggiatore in 2 May 2025.
+The first full book version, translated by Viviana Sebastio, was published in Italy by Il Saggiatore in 2 May 2025..
+The English translation is due to appear in February 2027 by Indirect Books.

 Chapter O in Albanian translation appeared in Revista Letrare in 2022.
-Chapter G in English translation appeared in Mayday Magazine in March 2023, chapter D in Image in March 2024, chapter V in the Chicago Review in August 2024, chapter L in River Styx in December 2024, and chapter C in the Columbia Review in October 2025.
+Chapter G in English translation appeared in Mayday Magazine in March 2023, chapter D in Image in March 2024, chapter V in the Chicago Review in August 2024, chapter L in River Styx in December 2024, and in The Pittsburgh Review of Books in January 2026 and chapter C in the Columbia Review in October 2025.
 Chapters A, B and C translated in Hebrew by Ioram Melcer appeared in Alaxon magazine in September 2024.
 Chapter O appeared in Romanian translation in the review Observator Cultural in May 2025.